loosewheel/lwscratch/readme.txt

 Values:

 Number
-	Can be set with an number value.
+	Can be set with a number value.
 To set the value, place it in the value slot at the top, enter the desired value in the Value field and click the Set button.
 Hovering over the number item, the tool tip displays its current value.

+Text
+	Can be set with a text value.
+To set the value, place it in the value slot at the top, enter the desired value in the Value field and click the Set button.
+Hovering over the text item, the tool tip displays its current value.

+Variable
+	Can be set with a name.
+To set the name, place it in the value slot at the top, enter the desired name in the Value field and click the Set button.
+Hovering over the variable item, the tool tip displays its current name.

+Name
+	Variants - up, down, forward, forward up, forward down, back, back up, back down.

+	Is the name of the node in the relevant direction.
+If no node is there it is blank text.

 Conditions: